chinapedia/wikipedia.abstract.en/Page/Benjamin_Franklin.md

 Legacy

-New100front.jpg]] Benjamin_Franklin_National_Memorial.jpg]]A signer of both the Declaration of Independence and the Constitution, Franklin is considered one of the Founding Fathers of the United States.
+]] ]]A signer of both the Declaration of Independence and the Constitution, Franklin is considered one of the Founding Fathers of the United States.
 His pervasive influence in the early history of the nation has led to his being jocularly called "the only President of the United States who was never President of the United States."[216]
 Franklin's likeness is ubiquitous.
 Since 1928, it has adorned American $100 bills, which are sometimes referred to in slang as "Benjamins" or "Franklins."
 From 1948 to 1963, Franklin's portrait was on the half dollar.
 He has appeared on a $50 bill and on several varieties of the $100 bill from 1914 and 1918.
 Franklin appears on the $1,000 Series EE Savings bond.
 Philadelphia's Benjamin Franklin Parkway (a major thoroughfare) and Benjamin Franklin Bridge (the first major bridge to connect Philadelphia with New Jersey) are named in his honor.

 In 1976, as part of a bicentennial celebration, Congress dedicated a marble statue in Philadelphia's Franklin Institute as the Benjamin Franklin National Memorial.
 Many of Franklin's personal possessions are also on display at the Institute, one of the few national memorials located on private property.